aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mhtml-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert MHTML and HtmlFixed to Microsoft Word RTF format arises when they need to add a feature within their application that allows users to save documents in HTML format using absolutely positioned elements.
+This is especially useful when the documents need to be shared with other users who may not have access to the same software as the original author.

-For a Python developer, who is trying to add a MHTML and HtmlFixed to Microsoft Word RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Microsoft Word formats, Web archive MHTML, HTML and HtmlFixed format to save the document in the HTML format using absolutely positioned elements.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy to export and import MHTML, PDF and various other formats using Python.
+<h2>How Aspose.Total Helps for MHTML to RTF Conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Microsoft Word formats, Web archive MHTML, HTML and HtmlFixed format.
+It makes the conversion process easy and automated.
+Aspose.Words for Python via .NET API, which is part of the Aspose.Total package, helps to export and import MHTML, PDF and various other formats using Python.
+It also helps to save the document in the HTML format using absolutely positioned elements.

+The API is easy to use and provides a wide range of features that make it a great choice for developers.
+It supports a variety of formats, including Microsoft Word, HTML, MHTML, and HtmlFixed, and provides a comprehensive set of features for manipulating documents.
+It also provides a wide range of options for customizing the output, such as setting page margins, page orientation, and page size.
+Additionally, it supports a variety of languages, including English, French, German, Spanish, and Chinese.

+Overall, Aspose.Total for Python via .NET API is an ideal choice for developers who need to add a feature within their application that allows users to save documents in HTML format using absolutely positioned elements.
+It is easy to use and provides a wide range of features that make it a great choice for developers.

 {{% /blocks/products/pf/feature-page-summary %}}